dangtom700/StudyApp_V2_May18_2024/doc/README.md

 Priority in this case is understand as that is representing as a topic, a subject, a level heading or a word in a paragraph.

 After the filter is done, there is a suggestion of 10 different keywords that can be chosen to append into the note.
 The note is then saved and execution is done.

+Similar mechanism is used when extracting context of a book.
+By first extract and split chunks of text, filter the text and then calculate the keywords density and implement models to find suitable keywords.
+No limit on the number of keywords that can be extracted.

 ![Book Title Tagging](img\BookTitleTagging.png)